itaior/tfname-cf/README.md

 route53-to-cloudflare -id <CLOUDFLARE_ACCOUNT_ID> -ns <CLOUDFLARE_NS_RECORDS> -awsID <AWS_ACCOUNT_ID>
 ```

-Since not all records need to be converted in Terraform code, the tool ignores
-some of them, for example we are excluding the top NS record and the SOA record.
+Since the tool ignores the top NS record and the SOA record.
 In the countRecord.txt we will see 2 records missing. (check Limitations)

 ## Requirements